ymr89/MsBlog/README.md

 +	Windows, with Python Tools for Visual Studio
 +	Windows, with command line
 +	Mac/Linux, with command line

+## Web App Creation on Portal

+The first step in creating your app is to create the web app via the [Azure Portal](https://portal.azure.com).

+1. Log into the Azure Portal and click the **NEW** button in the bottom left corner.
+3. In the search box, type "python".
+4. In the search results, select **Django** (published by PTVS), then click **Create**.
+5. Configure the new Django app, such as creating a new App Service plan and a new resource group for it.
+Then, click **Create**.
+6. Configure Git publishing for your newly created web app by following the instructions at [Local Git Deployment to Azure App Service](app-service-deploy-local-git.md).

 ## **Web app development**